elsheikhmohamed/final-year-project/README.md

 ### 4. Set up the MySQL database by running the provided SQL scripts (found in the product folder).

-    - import mysql database file to your localhost database software (MySQL Workbench)
+    - Import mysql database file to your localhost database software (MySQL Workbench)
-    - make sure the name of the database stays the same as provided.
+    - Make sure the name of the database stays the same as provided.

 ***Make sure these information is right***